The Nazi Party and the KKK taught us a valuable lesson at, what feels like, an infinite price. We can’t forget it.

 The left stands for human rights, with specific emphasis on LGBTQ+ rights and women’s rights.
 It also has been hypersensitive to Islamophobia.
 There are many instances where leftist intellectuals have voiced concerns about certain Islamic texts and doctrines that pose problems for human, women’s and LGBTQ+ rights.
 Those criticisms were met with accusations of racism, bigotry, Islamophobia and attempts by certain leftist public intellectuals to discredit the credentials of those asking the questions.
 Islam is not a race; it is a set of ideas, but because anti-Islamophobia efforts are an orthodox cause of the left, leftists attack critics, even when those critics are concerned about human rights abuses.

 John McCain died last week.
 I was saddened because he was one of the few Republicans that had the moral courage to do what was right, even when it meant going against his party.
 He was an example of how to fight identity politics and tribalism.
 When the time came to vote to repeal Obamacare, McCain voted no because it was the right thing to do.
-I don’t agree with most of McCain’s views, but I admire the way that he reached across the aisle to govern, the way that he made friendships with political opponents and the sacrifice that he made for this country.
+I don’t agree with some of McCain’s views, but I admire the way that he reached across the aisle to govern, the way that he made friendships with political opponents and the sacrifice that he made for this country.

 Many people, Republican and Democrat, lamented McCain’s death.
 Unfortunately, there were also many millennial leftists that felt the need to counter all of the positive comments that people said about McCain, with a disclaimer to his legacy.
 Social justice warriors across the internet noted how McCain had been unfaithful to his wife and married a younger woman when he came back from Vietnam.
 These posts were meant to show that he wasn’t that great of man, because he did bad things; he was a Republican after all.
 I found those messages disgusting.
 That’s how low identity politics has taken us.
 People felt the need to say that a man who was tortured for five years, but declined to go home early, wasn’t a real hero because he cheated on his wife.
 McCain was for the other team, so they felt the need to take him down a couple of notches.
 Those slanders were in immensely poor taste and I was saddened by the comments.